-6.2.2.4 Leadership Training
+6.2.3.4 Leadership Training

-Scoring Supervisors and select STLs were given a separate training session one day before scorer training.
-Scoring staff, including Scoring Supervisors and STLs, responsible for scoring student responses were required to achieve the same standard as scorers on item qualification sets: a minimum accuracy scoring rate of 70 percent exact, and 90 percent exact plus adjacent agreement (70/90).
+Scoring Supervisors reviewed training materials and consulted with the Scoring Content Specialist in advance of scorer training to ensure full understanding of the scoring parameters and decisions for each item.
+Scoring Supervisors then trained STLs during a separate session prior to scorer training.
+The STLs, responsible for scoring student responses, were required to achieve the same standard as scorers on item qualification sets: a minimum accuracy scoring rate of 70 percent exact, and 90 percent exact plus adjacent agreement (70/90).

-6.2.2.5 Scorer Training
+6.2.3.5 Scorer Training

-For the scoring of BIE science common operational items, all scorer training was conducted using prerecorded, interactive training modules.
+For the scoring of BIE science operational and field-test items, all scorer training was conducted during live training sessions via secure Zoom videoconferencing.
+Scorer training at the item level followed this process: